Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

-The little regularization and flexibility of neural operators come at the cost of demanding plenty of training data to learn the desired operator.
+The little regularization \rebuttal{required for training} and \rebuttal{high} flexibility of neural operators come at the cost of demanding plenty of training data to learn the desired operator.
 Therefore, one of the ongoing tasks is to incorporate physical priors to facilitate faster and more efficient learning.
-DeepONets and neural operators have been integrated with physics-informed losses (see \secref{sec:pinns}), thereby enhancing the data-driven operator learning loss with PDE constraints based on the PINN loss $\gL = \alpha\gL_{\mathrm{NO}} + (1-\alpha)\gL_{\mathrm{PINN}},\, \alpha\in[0,1]$ \citep{wang2021pideeponet, li2021pino}.
+DeepONets and neural operators have been integrated with physics-informed losses, see \secref{sec:pinns}, thereby enhancing the data-driven operator learning loss with PDE constraints based on the PINN loss $\gL = \alpha\gL_{\mathrm{NO}} + (1-\alpha)\gL_{\mathrm{PINN}},\, \alpha\in[0,1]$ \citep{wang2021pideeponet, li2021pino}.
 Setting $\alpha=0$ recovers PINNs, but instead of a point-wise mapping, an operator is learned that maps an input function $\va$ to the solution $\vu$.
+However, \citet{saad2023guidingoplearning} show that the auxiliary PINN loss does not always benefit the training of neural operators and may hinder its final performance. \rebuttal{\citet{du2024neuralspectralmethods} highlight the shortcomings of the PINN loss as it requires possibly multiple differentiations through the network architecture.
+Thus, the authors propose to replace the PINN loss term with a new loss based on spectral theory.
+The proposed loss evaluates the residual term of the PINN loss in its spectral representations, which can be shown to simplify gradient propagation through the network and thus improve the optimization of neural operators with added physics-inspired losses.}

+\rebuttal[The analysis of linear differential equations has strongly influenced the development of operator learning architectures through Green's function.
+However, the theoretical foundations solely shaped the design of the neural architecture, which is geared towards approximating nonlinear operators.
+In contrast, Koopman operator theory (\secref{sec:lvm}) exclusively addresses dynamical systems represented by linear operators.] {The study of linear differential equations, particularly through Green’s functions, has significantly shaped the development of operator learning architectures.
+Here, nonlinear operator approximation is achieved by compositions of linear operators with nonlinear activations.
+In the next section (\secref{sec:lvm}), we introduce a related but distinct approach, Koopman theory, which also leverages linear operators to approximate nonlinear dynamical systems.
+Unlike the compositional method, Koopman theory seeks to embed the domain into a latent space where the dynamics are governed by a linear, though potentially infinite-dimensional, operator.}